 It’s important to know that a tax is charged on any top-up voucher.
 For example, if you top up 13 euro, your balance will only be 11.81.
 Take that into account if you are planning to buy a package which costs over this amount.

-And, in all circumstances, do not forget to buy a new bundle – otherwise, your new credit will run out super quickly!
+And, in all circumstances, do not forget to buy a bundle that is suitable for your needs – otherwise, your new credit will run out super quickly!

 Also, have a look at this guide with helpful websites for expats in Greece.